tomasherceg/dotvvm-docs/Pages/control-development-binding-extension-parameters.md

 ```

-> If you'd like to see implementation of a few more, have a look at https://github.com/riganti/dotvvm/blob/master/src/DotVVM.Framework/Compilation/ControlTree/BindingExtensionParameter.cs
+> If you'd like to see implementation of a few more, have a look at [the real implementation on Github](https://github.com/riganti/dotvvm/blob/master/src/DotVVM.Framework/Compilation/ControlTree/BindingExtensionParameter.cs)

 ### Registration